Create AWS Glue Data Quality Rulesets

 Frequently Asked Questions

-What's the minimum configuration needed to create a data quality ruleset?
+What's required to create a data quality ruleset?

-How do I associate a ruleset with a specific Glue Catalog table?
+How do I associate a ruleset with a Glue Catalog table?

-Configure the targetTable property with databaseName and tableName fields pointing to your Glue Catalog table.
-Note that targetTable is immutable after creation.
+Configure targetTable with databaseName and tableName pointing to your Glue Catalog resources.

-When a ruleset is created from a recommendation run, recommendationRunId links the ruleset back to that recommendation run.
+When a ruleset is created from a recommendation run, recommendationRunId links the ruleset to that run.

 Using a different cloud?